thedges/PSRadarChart/README.md

 Radar chart demo component for visualizing any assessment type scenarios (health human services, child welfare, general assessments).
 The component provides the following functionality:
 * Can drop on any object page to show radar graph for data in child records.
 * The data to feed the radar chart is assumed to be in child records.
 For example a correct structure is parent record like Contact and 1-to-many child records like Assessments__c.
 Each child record would have the numeric parameter values to show in the radar graph.
 For example, one Assessment__c record could have numeric values for 'Happiness', 'Fitness', 'Health', 'Finances', etc...
-* Can hover over a radar point to get details
+* Can hover over a radar point to get details.
-* Click on a radar point and a line/bar chart will show in bottom that shows that metic (i.e. Happiness) over time.
+* Click on a radar point and a line/bar chart will show in bottom that shows that metric (i.e. Happiness) over time.

 Here is the component in action and checkout [this video](https://github.com/thedges/PSRadarChart/blob/master/PSRadarChart.mp4) for deep dive in to the component and configuration: